Hole Farm – a new community woodland

 The woodland will be developed and managed in partnership with Forestry England.
 Find out more.

-Hole Farm, artists impression
+Hole Farm artist's impression

-Hole Farm, artists impression
+Hole Farm artist's impression

-Diesel free and a local workforce
+Low carbon, diesel free construction and a local workforce

 Building the new facilities embodies our commitment to using a local workforce and pushing the boundaries of low-carbon construction.